-Let's now briefly revisit the three primary arguments that say Paul is not condemning ‘natural and loving homosexual relationships' in Romans 1.
-We can quickly dispense with the second argument of pederasty as Paul does not mention children at all, but instead specifically says: "men with men committing indecent acts" (vs. 27).
+Let's now briefly revisit the three primary arguments that say Paul is not condemning "natural and loving homosexual relationships" in Romans 1.
+We can quickly dispense with the second argument of pederasty as Paul does not mention children at all, but instead specifically says: "men with men committing indecent acts" (Romans 1:27).

 The first and third arguments can be taken at the same time because they somewhat blend together.
 While interpreting Scripture with a key to the historical backdrop is a worthy exercise in which to engage, in this case the pro-homosexual interpreter is creating linkages between the text and history that have no evidence of support in Paul's text.
 Indeed, shrine and homosexual prostitution certainly existed in the first century, but there is no explicit textual evidence in Romans 1 that indicates Paul is referring to that.
 He simply cites homosexuality as degrading, a judgment of God, and adds nothing more.

-Further, the argument of linking homosexuality and idol worship is also unsustainable due to the fact that it would involve extending the argument to vv.
-28-31.
-In other words, if the context is maintained, and homosexual behavior is moral outside of idol worship, then all the other sins listed that result from a depraved mind (vs. 28) must also be deemed right and good apart from idolatry.
+Further, the argument of linking homosexuality and idol worship is also unsustainable due to the fact that it would involve extending the argument to Romans 28-31.
+In other words, if the context is maintained, and homosexual behavior is moral outside of idol worship, then all the other sins listed that result from a depraved mind (Romans 1:28) must also be deemed right and good apart from idolatry.
 It is difficult to see how anyone could support such a position.

 In other words, Paul's argument is that when people abandon God and His ways to any unnatural worship (which can include any invented deity, including distortions of the true God), God can abandon them to the lusts in their heart and the unnatural sexual practice of homosexuality.
-Just as creation is "clearly seen" leaving the unbeliever "without excuse" (vs. 20), it is also "plain" (Greek: phaneros, meaning "clear", vs. 19) from the way God made human bodies how sex should naturally be carried out.
+Just as creation is "clearly seen" leaving the unbeliever "without excuse" (Romans 1:20), it is also "plain" (Greek: phaneros, meaning "clear," Romans 1:19) from the way God made human bodies how sex should naturally be carried out.
 Man complements woman and vice versa and this is true anatomically, physiologically, and psychologically.

 Those championing a pro-homosexual theology are right in that Paul is making an argument of what's natural and unnatural, but they are in error as to the crux of the argument itself.
-It is one where the Apostle is arguing that, just as God created humanity in a natural way (i.e. it is "within them", vs. 19) to know and acknowledge Him as the Creator vs. any false deity, He created humanity to innately know and acknowledge natural (heterosexual) sex as true and not homosexuality.
-Just as idolatry is contrary to what God intended when He created humanity, so too homosexuality is contrary to nature in that it does not represent what God intended when He made men and women with physical bodies that have a ‘natural' way of interacting with each other and a ‘natural' desire for the opposite sex.
+It is one where the Apostle is arguing that, just as God created humanity in a natural way (i.e. it is "within them," Romans 1:19) to know and acknowledge Him as the Creator vs. any false deity, He created humanity to innately know and acknowledge natural (heterosexual) sex as true and not homosexuality.
+Just as idolatry is contrary to what God intended when He created humanity, so too homosexuality is contrary to nature in that it does not represent what God intended when He made men and women with physical bodies that have a "natural" way of interacting with each other and a "natural" desire for the opposite sex.